Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 - Score
 - Lives

-These are "things" in the game, you can see these things on the screen and the game manipulates these things as you play the game.
-This gives you an abstract way to think about your code.
+These are objects in the game, you can see these objects on the screen and the game manipulates these objects as you play the game.
+Objects give you an abstract way to think about and visualize your code.

 You'll be making a Class for each of these.
-Each of these should hold the variables that describe or control that object as properties within the class.
+Each should hold the variables that describe or control that object as properties within the class.

 For example, the Ball class might look like this: